 Experimental Archaeology: the Past in the Future

 It is an exciting moment for Experimental Archaeology.
 More people are being inspired to undertake experiments in Universities, in interest groups and in personal settings: the archaeological open-air museums which have made the topic their own are now being joined by traditional museums.
-There are more formal university courses than ever before and the reach of archaeology by experiment is an established part of archaeological work.
+There are more formal university courses around the world than ever before and the reach of archaeology by experiment is an established part of archaeological work.
 It includes experiments in the preservation of evidence and taphonomic processes, the effectiveness of public presentation methods, the development of scientific techniques and forensics, as well as the making and performance of all manner of artefacts and structures.